AlphaLock/Embedding-Machine-Learning-Model-into-Web-Application/README.md

 Encoding categorical features (if applicable)
 Machine Learning Model
 Model Building
-A logistic regression model was chosen as the machine learning algorithm for sepsis prediction due to its interpretability and good performance on the given dataset.
+A logistic regression model was chosen as the machine learning algorithm after evaluating all five models, namely: Logistic Regression, Gradient Boost Machine, for sepsis prediction due to its interpretability and good performance on the given dataset.
 The model was trained on the preprocessed dataset.

 Model Evaluation
 The model's performance was evaluated using metrics such as accuracy, precision, recall, and F1-score.
-Cross-validation techniques were employed to ensure robustness.

 Model Deployment
 The trained logistic regression model was saved as logreg_model.joblib and is used by the FastAPI API for making sepsis predictions.